-Pele Girl
+Pele Unisex

-Name Meaning & Origin Pronunciation: PEH-leh /ˈpɛ.le/
+Name Meaning & Origin Pronunciation: PAY-lay //ˈpeɪ.leɪ//

 Historical & Cultural Background

 The name Pele has its roots in the Hebrew language, where it is derived from the word "peleh," meaning "wonder" or "marvel."
-This term appears in the Hebrew Bible, particularly in the context of divine acts or extraordinary events, which imbues the name with a sense of awe and significance.
-The name was later adopted into other languages, including Greek and Latin, before making its way into English, where it has retained its original meaning associated with wonder and amazement.
+This etymological origin can be traced back to the Old Testament, where it appears in the context of divine acts and miraculous events.
+The name was later adopted into various cultures, including the Greek and Latin languages, which often emphasized its connotations of awe and extraordinary occurrences.

 Famous people named Pele